Coughing up blood (Hemoptysis) Types, Causes, and Treatment

 • A chest computed tomography (CT) scan

-• Chest x-ray to look for tumors or fluid in the lungs.
+• Chest X-ray to look for tumours or fluid in the lungs.

-• Bronchoscopy to check if the airway is clear.
+• A bronchoscopy is performed to check if the airway is clear.

 • A sputum culture of lung excretions to look for infection.